Skip to main content

 Lost & Found

 The Mobile County Animal Shelter (MCAS) wants to reunite lost pets with their owners.
 If you have lost your pet, contact Mobile County Animal Control at 574-3647 and the shelter staff will be glad to help you.
-Also, you may visit pet harbor where you will find a listing of all animals in our care, both those on stray hold and those in adoption.
+Also, you may visit the Pet Adoptions link where you will find a listing of all animals in our care, both those on stray hold and those in adoption.
 In an effort to reunite more animals with their owners, MCAS also is listing stray hold animals on the MCAS Facebook page.

 All stray animals are held for seven days to give owners time to reclaim them, after which they will be put up for adoption and rescue or euthanized, depending on the sociability and health assessments of the animals as well as the capacity of the shelter.